 A decent blade should last for around five shaves.
 You’ll know it’s time to put in a fresh one when it starts pulling, instead of shearing, your hair.
 One easy way to make sure you’re using both sides of the blade evenly is to rotate the handle between each pass so that you’re using the other edge (remember, unlike disposable razors, both sides of a safety razor can be used, hence the “double-edge” in the name).

 There’s a lot of advice out there about going with, against, or in all kinds of configurations in relation to the grain.
 A simple technique that works well is to shave with the grain, across the grain and then finally, and optionally, against the grain.
-You’ll want to build a mental map of your hair growth and shave in this order: with the grain, across the grain, and if you are so inclined against the grain.
+You’ll want to build a mental map of your hair growth so you can follow this; with, across and against approach.
 If you are prone to ingrown hairs then you may want to skip the last pass.
 Unlike disposable, many-bladed razors, you will need to make a few passes.
-Your goal shouldn't be to complete your shave in one pass.
+Your goal shouldn't be to complete your shave in one pass

 Once you start getting the hang of it, feel free to experiment with different angles and directions to see what gives you the closest and most comfortable shave.

 IMPORTANT!
 Don’t check your phone, invest in the stock market, check the latest bitcoin price or hold a conversation while you do this!
 It’s not just about handling a sharp object, but you want to be enjoying this!
 Remember, it’s about philosophy, mindset.
 Slowing down, making it into a meditative ritual, a pause in the day you enjoy and look forward to, a time all your own.

 If everything went according to plan, you should be looking at a handsome man in the mirror whose skin is baby-smooth!